backstage/backstage/packages/catalog-model/api-report.md

     presence?: 'optional' | 'required';
 };

-// Warning: (ae-missing-release-tag) "locationSpecSchema" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const locationSpecSchema: yup.ObjectSchema<LocationSpec, object>;

-// Warning: (ae-missing-release-tag) "makeValidator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function makeValidator(overrides?: Partial<Validators>): Validators;

-// Warning: (ae-missing-release-tag) "NoForeignRootFieldsEntityPolicy" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export class NoForeignRootFieldsEntityPolicy implements EntityPolicy {
     constructor(knownFields?: string[]);